Campus Posting Guidelines

 - Lawn signs may be permitted in traditional or designated public forums for special events or occasions where appropriate, depending on the size of the sign and whether any physical damage to campus grounds will occur as a result of the use of the sign.
-Requests will be considered by the vice president for student affairs or designee in consultation with the director of physical plant.
+Requests will be considered by the Vice President for Student Affairs and Enrollment Management or designee in consultation with the director of physical plant.
 The permissible content of the sign is governed by other portions of this policy.

 - Banners are allowed in some locations, but must be approved by the vice president for student affairs or designee.
 Special care must be taken not to damage or injure trees.

 - The university reserves the right to remove any sign, poster, flyer or banner which does not comply with any provision of these guidelines.

 - Bulletin boards and similar amenities within a residence hall are available only for use by university officials and students who are residents of the residence hall.
 Posting in residence halls must be approved in advance by the Director of Residence Life and Housing (or designee).
 Door-to-door distribution or posting of printed material is not allowed.